 You can also try manually spinning the blades (with something like a screwdriver, never your hands!)
 This may give the blades a boost to begin spinning on their own.

-If none of these steps worked, it may be time to call your local HVAC company to get things up and running for you.
-Make sure you choose a local, licensed and reliable HVAC company.
+If none of these steps worked, it may be time to call Front Range HVAC to get things up and running for you.
+Make sure you choose a local, licensed and reliable HVAC company like us to help repair your AC today.